 In November 2018, Trayci and Stuart sold the ZULU LULU brand and their flagship Gallery in the Midlands in order to focus time back onto Trayci’s own art and the further development of The Dlamini studio.

 With her experience in retail marketing, artist promotion and brand building, Trayci writes regular Art related business blogs and articles.
 Follow Trayci and her journey on Instagram or connect on email.

 Inspired by art forms in nature and ancient unearthed treasures, Trayci’s sought-after hand coiled vessels and urns add a statement to any room.
 The random and spontaneous effects from the gas fired Raku glazes and ethereal patterning created with salt, horse hair and sawdust in the smoke fired pit – gives each piece a unique personality.

 In contrast to these uncontrolled firing methods, Trayci also employs a more predictable electric firing for her artworks.
 Here she layers textured patterning and applies colourful slips under formulated glazes.
-Theatrical characters, over-sized vases and quirky range of ‘It’s a dog’s life’ sculptural pieces are all fired in this way… It is this ability to push clay into new directions, combined with a technical skill in hand building, glazing, firing and construction, that gives each piece a fresh and highly original energy.
+Theatrical characters, over-sized vases and quirky range of ‘It’s a dog’s life’ sculptural pieces are all fired in this way… The ability to push clay into new directions, gives each piece a fresh and highly original energy.

 See Trayci’s range of work on THE GALLERY page